 I am watching my glucose numbers.
 Should I be more concerned about a food's glycemic index or the amount of fiber in a food?
 It seems that a food with a good amount of fiber also has a higher glycemic index.

-This is a fantastic question.
+This is a great question.
 There has been a lot of good research about the impact of a higher fiber diet on helping control blood sugars.
-We have less information about the impact of glycemic index (GI) on diet and diabetics but what we have is getting better.
+We have less information about the impact of glycemic index (GI) on diet and diabetics, but what we have is getting better.
 One study in 2008 compared a low glycemic index diet with a high cereal fiber diet and the diabetics on the low GI diet did slightly better.

 Some issues with that study is that I think it should have been done using a third control group of the standard American Diabetic Association diet.
 Also, there are more types of fiber than simply those in cereal grains.
 Both soluble and insoluble fiber should be evaluated.